chrisizeful/Operations/README.md

 ```

 ### Licensing
 Operations is licensed under MIT - you are free to use it however you wish.

-Do note, however: the Pools class, Pool class, and IPoolable interface are licensed under the Apache License, Version 2.0.
+Do note, however, that all classes in Pools.cs are modified from [libGDX](https://github.com/libgdx/libgdx), which licensed under the Apache License, Version 2.0.
+See the pools folder for more information.
 The demo project uses assets from Kenney's CC0 licensed [Shape Characters](https://kenney.nl/assets/shape-characters) and [Toy Car Kit](https://kenney.nl/assets/toy-car-kit) asset packs.